 It is natural to ask whether a converse of Theorem \ref{vtran} might hold.
 But we already know that a full converse cannot hold: simple random walk on $T_3\times \Z$ satisfies

 but the corresponding critical BRW has infinitely many ends.

-Can we, then, construct a critical BRW on a non-amenable graph whose trace is one-ended?
+Can we, then, construct a non-trivial critical BRW on a graph $G$ with $\rho(P_G)<1$ whose trace is one-ended?
 If we allow ourselves to bias our random walk in one direction, then the answer is yes.
-(Without a bias, the answer is still yes, but the construction is more difficult and we save it for later.)
+(For simple random walk, the answer is still yes, but the construction is more difficult and we save it for later.)
 We return to considering $G = T_3\times\Z$, but this time we bias the random walk so that on $\Z$ it is more likely to move in one direction than the other.
-To be precise, let $P_1$ be simple random walk on $T_3$, and $P_2(p)$ be the random walk on $\Z$ that moves right with probability $p$ and left with probability $1-p$.
-Let $P(p) = \frac12 P_1 + \frac12 P_2(p)$.
+To be precise, let $P_{T_3}$ drive simple random walk on $T_3$, and $P_{\Z}(p)$ drive the random walk on $\Z$ that moves right with probability $p$ and left with probability $1-p$.
+Let $P(p) = \frac12 P_{T_3} \oplus \frac12 P_{\Z}(p)$.

-\begin{Proposition} For $P(p)$ as above with $p\neq 1/2$, the trace of critical BRW on $T_3\times\Z$ has one end almost surely. \end{Proposition}
+\begin{proposition} For $P(p)$ as above with $p\neq 1/2$, the trace of critical BRW on $T_3\times\Z$ has one end almost surely. \end{proposition}